BarryDigby/Youth-Academy/chapters/Introduction.md

 Do not worry about the `[1]` - this is just `R's` way of saying 'this is line 1 of your output'.
 The output from the code block is printing the variable `var`, which of course returns "foobar" - the string we assigned to `var` by using the assign operator (`<-`).
 The second output is the number of characters in the string.
 We achieved this by using `nchar()`.

-The code block above was quite simple, there were no missing lines or missing variables for you to fill in.
-You just had to click "Run code".
-I did not include any hints or solutions - something that will usually be made available to you.
+The code block above was used to demonstrate code.
+You were not required to fill in any empty variables.
+There will be plenty of these code blocks in the course, particularly when I am explaining how something works in R.

-Let's cover user inputs in the next section.
+Let's cover user inputs in the next section, these will be used for worksheets and sometimes case studeies.

 </exercise>